gabrielcostasilva/dp-strategy-ruby/README.md

 > To learn more about the Strategy Design Pattern, check out also [the Java version](https://github.com/gabrielcostasilva/dp-strategy.git).

+> You can also checkout another [Ruby example](https://github.com/gabrielcostasilva/dp-strategy-ruby-billing.git).

 ## Project Overview
 The [`Strategy` module](./lib/strategy.rb) holds a module and three classes.
 The `IValidation` module sets the _contract_ (`validate()` method) for the strategy classes.
 In this example, it does not have a default implementation.